 Scenario In India

 Prevalent in most parts of India, the practice of self-medication carries over from generation to generation, mostly involving common drugs for fever, headache, and spasmodic abdominal pains.
-Usually, patients engage in self-medication for minor symptoms to save time and money, especially in the majority of the hilly tribal regions, and other hard to reach areas, which are severely lacking in adequate human health work force.
+Usually, patients engage in self-medication for minor symptoms to save time and money, especially in the majority of the hilly tribal regions, and other hard to reach areas, which are severely lacking in the adequate human health workforce.
 Yet, certain chronic conditions like diabetes and arthritis have also been found to be treated with self-medication by many patients.
-In fact, one out of three customers visiting a pharmacy, obtains drugs without a prescription.
-While access to medical consultation has improved significantly, aided by modern technology and digitalisation, such as in the case of the 104 medical advice helpline number, there still exists a severe lack of awareness of such mediums.
+In fact, one out of three customers visiting pharmacy obtains drugs without a prescription.
+While access to medical consultation has improved significantly, aided by modern technology and digitalization, such as in the case of the 104 medical advice helpline number, there still exists a severe lack of awareness of such mediums.

 Commonly Self-Medicated Symptoms And Drugs Used